 You are in nature

 Doing macro photography at home is possible, but I find it bores me rather fast.
 So I usually go outside.
 My garden, nearby parks, or nature domains.
-Especially the nature domains are perfect, since more insects and flowers life there.
+Especially the nature domains are perfect since more insects and flowers live there.

 There is no-one around

-If you decide to photograph in a park, the relaxing advantages of macro photography might be a bit more dependant on the people around you.
-So I advice to really go into nature.
+If you decide to photograph in a park, macro photography’s relaxing advantages might be a bit more dependant on the people around you.
+So I advise you to really go into nature.
 There you might see maybe one person every hour or so.
-Since they are there to relax too, they will probably not interrupt your photography.
+Since they are there to relax, too, they will probably not interrupt your photography.